Bacon Jam

 • Sandwiches – It’s so good on all types of sandwiches, especially on turkey or roast beef sandwiches.
 Also tastes delicious on grilled cheese, an egg sandwich

 • Breakfast – Spread on toast, bagels, or English muffins.
-Try it on pancakes with a drizzle of maple syrup.
+Try it on pancakes or waffles with a drizzle of maple syrup.
 Top a fried egg with this bacon jam and serve with a hearty breakfast.

-Getting The Flavor Just Right
+Get The Flavor Just Right

 • Black pepper – Add extra black pepper to taste.